growth mindset

 Feeling Stuck?
 Help Your Team Pivot to a Growth Mindset

-The concept of a growth mindset isn’t new but applying it specifically to nonprofits and volunteer engagement might be.
+The concept of a growth mindset isn’t new, but applying it specifically to nonprofits and volunteer engagement might be.

 The Origins of the Growth Mindset

 The idea of a growth mindset was first developed by psychologist Carol Dweck and popularized in her book, Mindset: The New Psychology of Success, back in 2007.
-Her original research was geared at helping students overcome learning challenges.
+Her original research was geared toward helping students overcome learning challenges.
 More specifically, her research explored whether a shift in mindset could change learning outcomes.

 Purchase your own copy of Dweck’s book through VolPro’s Amazon affiliate link HERE>> (As an Amazon Associate, VolPro earns from qualifying purchases.)

-They found that when students understood that their brains were malleable and that their intelligence, and therefore achievement, was not destined, they changed how they approached their schoolwork, adopting what she coined a “growth mindset.”
+Dweck found that when students understood that their brains were malleable and that their intelligence, and therefore achievement, was not destined, they changed how they approached their schoolwork, adopting what she coined a “growth mindset.”

 Imagine how nonprofit staff might help worried volunteers build their confidence in their ability to take on a task simply by changing what words they use to support them.